Algebraic subgroups of the group of birational transformations of ruled surfaces: Automorphism groups of irrational conic bundles

-is an infinite increasing sequence of algebraic subgroups of $\operatorname{Bir}(C\times \PP^1)$.
+is an infinite increasing sequence of algebraic subgroups of\, $\operatorname{Bir}(C\times \PP^1)$.
 In particular, $\Aut(S)$ is not a maximal algebraic subgroup of $\operatorname{Bir}(C\times \PP^1)$. \end{lemma}

-\begin{proof} Since $\seg(S)<0$, there exists a unique negative section (Lemma \ref{segrenegative} (1)), which is $\Aut(S)$-invariant.
-From \cite[Lemmas 6 and 7]{Maruyama}, the morphism of algebraic groups $\pi_*\colon \Aut(S)\to \Aut(C)$ has a finite image.
-Let $p$ be a point on the minimal section, its orbit by the $\Aut(S)$-action is a finite subset of the minimal section.
-The blowing up of the orbit of $p$ followed by the contractions of the strict transforms of the fibres, defines an $\Aut(S)$-equivariant birational map $\eta_1 \colon S\dashrightarrow S_1$ with $\seg(S_1) < \seg(S) $.
+\begin{proof} Since $\seg(S)<0$, there exists a unique negative section (see Lemma~\ref{segrenegative}\eqref{segreneg-1}), which is $\Aut(S)$-invariant.
+From \cite[Lemmas 6 and 7]{Maruyama}, the morphism of algebraic groups $\pi_*\colon \Aut(S)\to \Aut(C)$ has finite image.
+Let $p$ be a point on the minimal section; its orbit by the $\Aut(S)$-action is a finite subset of the minimal section.
+The blowup of the orbit of $p$ followed by the contractions of the strict transforms of the fibres defines an $\Aut(S)$-equivariant birational map $\eta_1 \colon S\dashrightarrow S_1$ with $\seg(S_1) < \seg(S) $.
 Repeating this process gives rise to a family of ruled surfaces $\{\pi_i\colon S_i\to C \}_{i\geq 1}$ with an infinite sequence